 Drink Peppermint Tea

 There’s nothing like a hot cup of tea when you are feeling crappy and bloated.
 Not only does this count as more fluids, but peppermint tea in particular is known to help fight bloat.
 It can help relax GI muscles and dissipate the gas filling your stomach.
-Chamomile tea has a similar affect.
+Chamomile tea has a similar affect, as do other teas.
+You can learn more about all the health and wellness benefits that tea offers.
 Drink up!

 Veggies for Dinner